 Does whitening toothpaste work?

-We know this is a burning question for many people considering switching to a teeth whitening toothpaste, so we'll cover this first.
 Despite pretty much every mainstream brand – as well as lots of specialist brands – making a whitening toothpaste, the truth is that most haven't been shown to make a huge difference in the whiteness of teeth.

-This study into different whitening ingredients found the three that made the most difference, especially with sustained use, were:
+This study into different whitening ingredients found the top three that made the most difference, especially with sustained use, were:

 - Microbeads – abrasives which are banned from use in toothpastes and other cosmetic products in the UK